joshring/design-princples/README.md

 # design-princples

 ## Code locality
-- locate code used together in the same file if possible
+- Locate code used together in the same file if possible
-- if not possible prefer the same package
+- If not possible prefer the same package
+- Avoid many small files as it makes code harder to read

 ## Use interfaces sparingly
 - In most cases we can use a function from a package to achieve what we have done with an interface.